Moving successfully from the classroom to the workplace requires thought and action. It is never too early to begin the process.

 The Arts and Sciences Center for Career and Professional Success

 This office serves students within the College of Arts and Sciences.
 They provide extensive support, including résumé writing and review, interviewing skills, and job search strategies.
-The following links will take you to more information on these specific topics on the Arts and Sciences for Career and Professional Success website.
+More information on these specific topics is found on the Arts and Sciences for Career and Professional Success website.

 Office of Student Life Career Counseling and Support Services